RoshniNaga/DynamicPriorityScheduler/README.md

 The ESP32 processor is utilized to run the program, along with additional hardware components such as keypad, LED, breadboard, all of which are provided by the Wokwi simulator.

 FreeRTOS, a widely popular real-time operating system, along with its libraries is used for task managemtent at the lower level.It plays a very crucial role in handling the tasks throughout the entireity of the project.

+The implementation of the project can be found in the link: https://wokwi.com/projects/365685910771785729